Kazu010101/AD-Setup-OU-User-Group-Policy-RMIT-Cybersecurity-Project/README.md

 - Step 1: In the ADUC console, hover the cursor over the newly created OU (e.g., "Admins").
 - Step 2: Right-click the selected OU and select New > User.
-- Step 3: Fill out the user details (e.g., First Name, Last Name, and User Logon Name) > click Next.
+- Step 3: Fill out the user details (e.g., First Name "Admin", Last Name "One", and User Logon Name "Admin1") > click Next.
 - Step 4: Set up Password options as required, (e.g., User must change password at next logon) > click Finish.

 ![aduc4](https://github.com/user-attachments/assets/b88f6ce9-fb56-46cc-87a1-3757667bab24)

-Repeat the steps to create multiple users as required.
+Repeat the steps to create "Admin Two" on the Admins OU, and "Consultant One" and "Consultant Two" on the Consultants OU.

 ![aduc5](https://github.com/user-attachments/assets/72c2a081-e343-4ad0-86a4-364c33820808)